SublimeText/LaTeXTools/README.markdown

 For the most part, the script builder works as described in the [Compiling LaTeX files](#compiling-latex-files) section *except that* instead of invoking either `texify` or `latexmk`, it invokes a user-defined series of commands.
 Note that although the Script Builder supports **Multi-file documents**, it does not support either the engine selection or passing other options via the `%!TEX` macros.

-The script builder is controlled through two settings in the *platform-specific* part of the `builder_settings` section of `LaTeXTools.sublime-settings`:
+The script builder is controlled through two settings in the *platform-specific* part of the `builder_settings` section of `LaTeXTools.sublime-settings`, or of the current project file (if any):

 - `script_commands` — the command or list of commands to run.
 This setting **must** have a value or you will get an error message.
 - `env` — a dictionary defining any environment variables to be set for the environment the command is run in.